 Teacher in Charge: Mr M. Elling.

-Studied at Year 11 and approval by the TiC.
-Students who have not studied Social Studies in Year 11 may take Year 12 Social Studies if they achieved 14 or more credits in another Social Science or English, or have sufficient literacy credits and recommendations to gain HOD approval.
+- Students who have not studied Sociology in Year 11 may take Year 12 Sociology if they achieved 14 or more credits in another Social Science (History or Geography).

 Our lives are so often centered around what we want and what’s best for us as individuals, so year 12 focuses on gaining understanding about social and cultural conflicts as well as how we meet our responsibilities to society and exercise our rights.
 Skills developed in this subject will help students make sense of the world around them when we are faced with so much diversity in our world.
 12SOC also encourages students to be active participants in their local communities by equipping them with the confidence, communication skills and resilience for the 21st century.